 Much as in a car, mirrors can be very useful in increasing your traffic awareness.
-They are particularly useful when cycling in a built up area (or come to that on a dual carriageway so you are have some warning before the juggernaut comes thundering past).
+They are particularly useful when cycling in a built up area (or come to that on a dual carriageway so that you have some warning before the juggernaut comes thundering past).

 I have also found that, as I get steadily older (no matter what I do I just can’t seem to avoid it) my dexterity is diminishing and casually glancing over my shoulder is becoming more and more of an effort.
 Being able to see behind me by merely glancing down is a great benefit.
 In fact I now do it instinctively every few seconds, again like checking your mirrors in a car.
 I realise this every time I ride a bike without mirrors and find myself glancing down at the tarmac all the time, where the mirror should be.